mynew4/cmangos-docs-wiki/FAQ-Frequently-Asked-Questions.md

 ### I play WotLK/Cata and cannot access the Death Knight
 * You need to the expansion of your account to 2 or 3 (2 for TBC, 3 for Cata)
-* You need to level a character to level 50 OR
+* You need to level a character to level 55 OR
 * Change the config option "MinLevelForHeroicCharacterCreating" in your mangosd.conf OR
 * Set your account to be a GM Account (see next question)

-### How can i use GM commands?
+### How can I use GM commands?
 * You need to set your GM-Level.
 See [[Installation Instructions]]

 ### Npcs directly evade when I try to attack
 ### All Npcs are friendly or neutral
 ### All Gameobjects around me sparkle
 * You need to turn GM mode off: .gm off
-* Maybe you have still invisibility on, try .gm visi on
+* Maybe you still have invisibility on, try .gm visi on

 ## How to Update?